mendersoftware/mender-docs/09.Downloads/docs.md

    !!! the above command.
 Do not use the `experimental` repository in production !!! as these releases are not fully tested.

-4. Update the package manager index and install the Mender client:
+4. Update the package index and install the Mender client:
    ```bash
    sudo apt-get update
    sudo apt-get install mender-client